Kowl1307/voxelEngine/README.md

   - multithreaded to improve performance and maintain playable state
 - Chunk pooling
 - Rough Biome generation based on temperature (with Perlin Noise)
-- Structure generation (general framework exists)
+- Structure generation (examples below)
   - Trees
+- Decoration (/GameObject) generation (examples below)
+  - Grass
 - Modular list of Voxel Types
 - Voxel Scaling
   - (There are rounding errors with some fractions like 2/5)